AdobeDocs/experience-manager-65.en/help/sites-administering/target-requirements.md

 >
 >Your account must also be enabled by the Target team to use the integration.
 >
->If it is not the case, please contact [Adobe Customer Care](https://experienceleague.adobe.com/docs/target/using/cmp-resources-and-contact-information.html).
+>If it is not the case, contact [Adobe Customer Care](https://experienceleague.adobe.com/docs/target/using/cmp-resources-and-contact-information.html).

 ## Enabling the Target Replication Agent {#enabling-the-target-replication-agent}